O-Abdullahi/the-scheduler/README.md

 For the scheduler-ui (frontend), React SDK as well as templates such as web3Button from thirdweb development framework were used.
 You can visit https://portal.thirdweb.com/react to learn more about thirdweb react SDK.

 It is deploy Goerli test network.
-You can use the app through this link:
+You can use the app via this link: https://the-scheduler-o-abdullahi.vercel.app/

 I hope you enjoy using this app.
 Thanks for choosing Blockchain To-Do List!